JustEugen/test-task/README.md

 Unfortunately, due to time limitation I was not able to finish everything on a frontend side, but I was trying to make as much as possible.

+I have made additional feature: Authorization using JWT.
+Current implementation using local storage on clint side and use only access token, without refresh one.
+This is not the secure way, if I had more time, it would be done by using by storing access token under HTTP only cookies and using refresh token.

 ## Backend

 ### Setup